CircuitVerse/Blog/content/posts/prerna-gsoc23-final-report.md

 #### Persistent Error Messages After Issue Resolution

-This issue was reported many times on the Slack channel.
-I've addressed it by implementing a fix.
-Previously, when an error message was displayed on the canvas and a user clicked on it multiple times in quick succession, the message persisted even after the error was resolved.
-I've resolved this problem, ensuring that error messages are now removed properly once the issue is resolved.
+I had observed on Slack that many users reported this issue.
+I have implemented a fix for this.
+In the past, when the canvas displayed an error message and a user clicked on it multiple times in quick succession, the message would persist even after resolving the error.
+I successfully resolved this problem, ensuring that error messages are now properly removed once the issue is addressed.

 **Demo**